HillZhang2004/HillZhang2004/README.md

 # Hi, I’m Hill Zhang 👋

 I build **evaluation-first ML and data projects** end to end, from cleaning and modeling to diagnostics, reports, and demos.

-**Currently:** Junior at **Claremont McKenna College** (Data Science + Mathematics, minor in Financial Economics), graduating **May 2027**.
+Junior at **Claremont McKenna College** (Data Science + Mathematics, minor in Financial Economics), graduating **May 2027**.

-I like projects where **metrics, reproducibility, and clear communication** matter.
-I’ve shipped work across ML prototyping, reproducible research pipelines, and product-facing analysis.

-I’m looking for **Data Science / ML / Analytics internships** where I can own a pipeline and communicate results clearly.
+Seeking **Data Science / ML / Analytics internships** where I can own a pipeline and communicate results clearly.

 ## Featured projects